JRRS1982/TechTests/gilded-rose/README.md

 ## Future development

-- [ ] AC stated we should not change the Item class, but feels like that is the logical step
+- AC stated we should not change the Item class, but feels like that is the logical step - which is probably why its not allowed.
-    - [ ] Make items that implement their own updateQuality function
+    - [ ] If it was allowed I woudl think about making items that implement their own updateQuality function.
     - [ ] Loop over each item in the shop and call that function.
-- [ ] Write more tests with the original if block hell, feel like this was too easy.
+- [ ] Write more tests around the original if block hell, feel like this was too easy and I missed some.